djuptank/quadrifilar/README.md

 Contributions are welcome, this is not an easy project.

-At the moment the predictions are not in  line with measured result.
+At the moment the predictions are 0.4% away from actual measured resonance frequency.
+More testing needed.

 Antenna will work - at some frequency :-)